ppmim/PAPI/docs/quick_look.rst

 ****************
 Run PQL in off-line mode means that data were already taken and are in a specific directory that we wish to inspect in quick way.
+In order for working in off-line mode, yoy

 .. index:: config, quicklook, off-line